ljcanales/wpp-bot-link-saver/README.md

 - whatsapp-bot: Handles the interaction by messages.
 Updates data base.
 - link-redirector: Handle redirects.
 Reads from data base.

-It is planned to be the same database for both parts.
+It is planned to be the same database for both projects.

 ## Installation
 > Install and start both locally